Red Hook, Brooklyn: Investment and decline

 In the 1930s, the area was poor, and the site of the current Red Hook Houses was the site of a shack city for the homeless called a "Hooverville".
 Officials began looking to revitalize Red Hook at that time.
 The Red Hook Play Center and Red Hook Recreational Area opened in 1936 and 1940, respectively.
 The Red Hook Houses were completed in 1939.

 In the 1990s, Life magazine named Red Hook as one of the "worst" neighborhoods in the United States and as "the crack capital of America".
 Patrick Daly, the principal of P.S.
 15 in Red Hook, was killed in 1992 in the crossfire of a drug-related shooting while looking for a pupil who had left his school.
 The school was later renamed the Patrick Daly School after him, who was beloved within the school.

 In 2010, Red Hook's first community newspaper, The Red Hook Star-Revue, began publication.
 Red Hook was heavily damaged by Hurricane Sandy in 2012, two years later.
+In 2024, the New York City government took over about 120 acre of land on Red Hook's waterfront, with plans to redevelop it.

 The Mary A. Whalen and Lehigh Valley Railroad Barge No. 79 are listed on the National Register of Historic Places.

 Location

 Red Hook is a peninsula between Buttermilk Channel, Gowanus Bay, and Gowanus Canal at the southern edge of Downtown Brooklyn.
 Red Hook is in the area known as South Brooklyn, which, contrary to its name, is actually in western Brooklyn.
 This name is derived from the original City of Brooklyn which ended at Atlantic Street, now Atlantic Avenue.
 By the 1950s, anything south of Atlantic Avenue was considered South Brooklyn; thus, the names "Red Hook" and "South Brooklyn" were applied also to today's Carroll Gardens, Cobble Hill, Columbia Heights, and Gowanus neighborhoods.
 Portions of Carroll Gardens and Cobble Hill were granted landmark status in the 1970s and were carved out of Red Hook.

-Red Hook is the only part of New York City that has a fully frontal view of the Statue of Liberty, which was oriented to face France.
-(France gave the statue to the United States following the US centennial).
+Red Hook has a fully frontal view of the Statue of Liberty, which was oriented to face towards the southeast, welcoming ships coming into New York Harbor.

 Red Hook is the site of the NYCHA Red Hook Houses, the largest public housing development in Brooklyn, which accommodates about 6,000 people.
 Red Hook also contains several parks, including Red Hook Park.
 The park is in the vicinity, if not the exact location, of where the celebrated Civil War era baseball team Excelsior of Brooklyn played many of their home games.
 The neighborhood contains a heritage trail recalling its portion of the Battle of Brooklyn in the revolutionary war.